Riclex/pgr-eda/README.md

 This project analyzes a real-world dataset about seized, recovered, and arrested assets related to Angola's fight against corruption campaign by [PGR](https://www.pgr.ao/senra), from 2019 to 2024.

-The data was extracted from a PDF published by [SENRA](https://www.senra.pgr.ao/) and compiled by [Pro Bono AO](https://probonoangola.org/).
+The data was extracted directly from the [SENRA website](https://www.senra.pgr.ao/).

 *Focus*: This analysis focuses solely on asset values, categorized into five currencies (USD, AOA, AUD, CHF, and EUR) and converted to USD for consistency.

 ## Data Acquisition and Cleaning

-While tools like pdfminer or PyPDF2 can be used for PDF extraction, Adobe Reader was chosen for this instance due to the presence of multiple currencies.
+The data was extracted using BeautifulSoup and a sample of the code can be seen under the name Webscrapping_sample.ipynb

 ### Original Data

+- 508 seized assets
+- 229 recovered assets
-- 964 total assets
+- 146 arrested assets

-- Categorized as "seized," "recovered," or "arrested"

 - Values in five currencies